HTML: A good basis for accessibility

 attribute (see Empty alt attributes) or to just include them in the page as CSS background images.

-Note: Read Images in HTML and Responsive images for a lot more information about image implementation and best practices.
+Note: Read Images in HTML and Responsive images for more information about image implementation and best practices.
+You can also check An alt Decision Tree to learn how to use an alt attribute for images in various situations.

 If you do want to provide extra contextual information, you should put it in the text surrounding the image, or inside a title